GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

     - **Need Improvement:** Areas with minor performance issues.
     - **Need Improvement Urgently:** Areas with significant performance issues impacting user experience.
 1. **Choose Your SLIs:** Create 4 SLIs from metrics that are already available.
-   - Define SLIs by examining the dashboards to identify relevant metrics.
+   - Define SLIs (on paper) by examining the dashboards to identify relevant metrics.
 In many cases, the dashboards already display key SLIs.
-   - Write them down in definition form (see examples)
+   - Write them down in definition form.
-     - Example Availability SLI: The availability is measured by the ratio of successful startups recorded as a ratio of `metric x` to the total attempts in `metric y`.
+     - Example Availability SLI: The availability of `service abc` is measured by the ratio of successful startups recorded as a ratio of `metric x` to the total attempts in `metric y`.
-     - Example Latency SLI: The latency, measured by the `metric x`, is tracked as a histogram at the 10th, 50th, 90th, and 99th percentiles.
+     - Example Latency SLI: The latency of `service abc`, measured by the `metric x`, is tracked as a histogram at the 10th, 50th, 90th, and 99th percentiles.
    - **Tips**:
-     - If you don't understand the difference between an **SLI** and a **metric** is, look at the **Learning Resources**.
      - Look at the **Business Goals** below to narrow down your search to just a few SLIs relevant for this exercise.
+     - If you aren't sure of the difference between an **SLI** and a **metric**, look at the **Learning Resources**.

 1. Define **Achievable** objectives for the **SLO templates** below.
     - Fill in realistic, **Achievable** values that you would like the app to meet in the short term (around 1 month).
 Let the current performance indicators be a guide.
 1. [Optional] Define **Aspirational** SLOs (for the **SLO templates** below).